- Priv.-Doz. Dipl.-Ing. Dr. Amela Ajanovic

 - Lecturer and faculty member at Continuing Education Centre, TU Wien

-- Senior Researcher at the Institute of Energy Economics
+- Senior Researcher, Institute of Energy systems and Electrical Drives

 - 03/2010 —06/2010